-The White House (number 145 Main Street, also seen in Figure 18), which is a plain, late C18th house on Main Street is also particularly distinctive in views around the village and is well preserved.
+The White House (number 145 Main Street, also seen in Figure 14), which is a plain, late C18th house on Main Street is also particularly distinctive in views around the village and is well preserved.
 While the red brick 86 Main Street and 10 & 12 Main Street act as visual stops on the view down Main Street from the south.
 The gently winding nature of Main Street provides a series of glimpses and views along its course.

-Figure 26 - The White Hose from Marle Pit Hill (Zone 1)
+Figure 19 - The White Hose from Marle Pit Hill (Zone 1)

-St Anne's Church with its tiny lychgate, set back from the road, nestled on the hillside in the southern part of the village (Sutton), is considered a hidden architectural gem which provides some intriguing glimpses on the approach along St Anne's Lane (see Figure 27 and Figure 28).
+The church of St Anne with its tiny lychgate, set back from the road, nestled on the hillside in the southern part of the village (Sutton), is considered a hidden architectural gem which provides some intriguing glimpses on the approach along St Anne's Lane (see Figure 20 and Figure 21).

-Figure 27 - St Anne's Church and Lychgate (Zone 2)
+Figure 20 - St Anne's Church and Lychgate (Zone 2)

-Figure 28 - St Anne's Church (Zone 2)
+Figure 21 - St Anne's Church (Zone 2)